top of page

 Não gostamos apenas de fazer o exercício “normal de preencher a lacuna com a preposição correta” - em vez disso, nós o integramos com uma atividade de escuta e discussão.

-What life will be like in 2116
+What life will be like in 100 years from now.

 Listen again to check your answers.
 Remember that different prepositions can be used sometimes.